midorinom/midorinom/README.md

 <img src="/images/Riot Games API.png" alt="Riot Games API" title="Riot Games API">
 <img src="/images/Vercel.png" alt="Vercel" title="Vercel">
 </div>
-A search app built using React, Javascript and Riot Games API.
-The app allows the user to search for any League of Legends player, then displays the player's match history and stats from recent matches.
+A search website built using React, Javascript and Riot Games API.
+The site allows the user to search for any League of Legends player, then displays the player's match history and stats from recent matches.